menickname/waafle/docs/demo.md

 14528        0.901      0.917      AAAA       s__Collinsella_aerofaciens
 ```

-In the case of the first contig, 14237, these fields tell us that the contig was best explained by *Faecalibacterium_prausnitzii*.
+In the case of the first contig, 14237, these fields tell us that the contig was best explained by *Faecalibacterium prausnitzii*.
 The contig had four genes (evident from the `AAAA` synteny). *F. prausnitzii* had a minimum score over these genes of 0.983 (much greater than the threshold of 0.5), and its average score was similarly high at 0.989.
 We are very confident that this contig represents a portion of the *F. prausnitzii* genome.

 Answer the following questions about the one-species contigs by using shell commands, visual inspection, or internet research:

 ***
+* **Are the species present reasonable for a human gut sample?**
 * **Which species contributed the most contigs to the metagenomic assembly?**
 * **Which assignment was WAAFLE least confident about?**
-* **Why would WAAFLE favor a weak one-species explanation over a strong two-species (LGT) explanation?**
-* **Are the species present reasonable for a human gut sample?**
-* **When WAAFLE fails to find a one- or two-species explanation, it repeats its search at the next highest-level clades, looking for (e.g.) one-genus vs. two-genera explanations.
-Are there any instances of this behavior in the "one species" output?**
 ***

+When WAAFLE fails to find a one- or two-species explanation, it repeats its search at the next highest-level clades, looking for (e.g.) one-genus vs. two-genera explanations.

+***
+* **Are there any instances of this behavior in the `no_lgt` output?**
+***

 ### Examining two-clade (putative LGT) contigs

-You've waited long enough: let's examine some putative LGTs in the `demo_contigs.lgt.tsv` file.
+Now for exciting part: examining the putative LGTs in the `demo_contigs.lgt.tsv` file.
 We'll again focus on a subset of the output columns:

 ```
 $ cut -f1,4-10 demo_contigs.no_lgt.tsv